vippsas/vipps-ecom-api/vipps-ecom-api.md

 the test environment when using Vipps (the app), but not with the `/approve` endpoint.

+**Please note:** Vipps Hurtigkasse (express checkout) and `skipLandingPage`is not supported by the force approve endpoint.

 # Recommendations regarding handling redirects

-Since Vipps is a native app and not a website used in a web browser, the level of control Vipps has over the redirect back to the merchant after a completed purchase is limited.
+Since Vipps is a native app, and not a website used in a web browser, the level of control Vipps has over the redirect back to the merchant after a completed purchase is limited.
 The merchant _must not_ assume that Vipps will redirect to the exact same session or for example rely entirely on cookies in order to